 Both above and below the gum line, plaque and calculus are eliminated (in the pockets where the gum has come away from the tooth).
 To encourage the gum to reconnect to the tooth, the teeth’s roots are smoothed.
 To eliminate microorganisms from a gum pocket that is deep within, a laser may occasionally be employed.

 The frequency of having tartar removed

 The American Dental Association (ADA) currently recommends that the number of dental appointments depend on your oral health.
 However, even if you believe your teeth are in good shape, many dentists advise scheduling a cleaning and examination every six months.
-You’ll need more frequent cleanings if plaque or tartar accumulation is a problem for you.
+You’ll need more frequent cleanings if plaque or calculus accumulation is a problem for you.

 Some cases that need cleanings more often include: